-If you are looking to get your record cleared after a running with the law in Jacksonville, FL, there may still be a chance.
-Having a record can have detrimental consequences on your everyday life, it may be difficult to impossible to get a job in some fields, like medical, government, teaching, or handling money.
+If you are looking to get your record cleared after running with the law in Jacksonville, FL, there may still be a chance.
+Having a record can have detrimental consequences on your everyday life, it may be difficult to impossible to get a job in some fields, like medicine, government, teaching, or handling money.
 In addition, it may be a roadblock to finding housing and even purchasing a firearm.

 It’s important to know that sealing or expunging a record is not something that it’s up to you or your criminal defense lawyer to decide, this is either something you qualify for or not.
 You could either qualify for an expungement or a sealing of records, or you could qualify for neither.
 Therefore, it is important to hire a competent criminal defense lawyer to help you figure out the best course of action for your specific situation.
 Contact us to take advantage of our free consultation to assess whether you or your loved one qualifies for one of these options.

 Please bear in mind that expungement of a record can only be done once in a lifetime, there may be a situation where more than one record could be expunged in a single proceeding, but that is up to the Court’s discretion if they can find the arrests in question were directly related.
 A record that is initially ineligible for expungement, may become eligible after 10 years, however, the same rule still applies, you can only proceed with expungement once in a lifetime.
 There are some cases where sealing and expungement are not options, these are cases where you were convicted of a felony or adjudicated delinquent as a juvenile.

 Although it’s not required for you to have an attorney when requesting sealing or expungement of your records, it is recommended to hire an experienced attorney given the complexities that could arise.
 Our criminal defense lawyers in Jacksonville, FL have over 100 years of experience handling criminal defense charges including expungements, give us a call now for your free consultation.